junxit/us-congress-bills-115/metadata.md

 - 2017-05-19 — Placed on the Union Calendar, Calendar No. 83.
 - 2017-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-134.
 - 2017-05-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-134.
+- 2017-05-23 — Considered under suspension of the rules. (consideration: CR H4476-4477)
+- 2017-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1329.
+- 2017-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-23 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2017-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4476)
+- 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4476)
+- 2017-05-23 — The title of the measure was amended.
+Agreed to without objection.